 Conventional topological (band) insulators have a gapped bulk and a symmetry protected metallic surface.
 I am interested in addressing the possibility of strong interactions leading to the emergence of new kinds of topological insulators with an electrically insulating bulk and emergent non-local quasiparticles.
 A series of paradoxical measurements in topological mixed-valence compounds, including the dramatic observation of bulk quantum oscillations as a function of an external magnetic field in an electrical insulator, suggest the possible existence of a neutral Fermi surface.
 Inspired by these experiments, we recently proposed a new phase of matter that has an emergent neutral fermionic excitation, dubbed the composite fermionic exciton.
 More broadly, I am interested in developing an alternative formulation for describing such emergent non-local excitations, that goes beyond standard “parton” based descriptions, where the canonical electron operator is expressed in terms of excitations that carry its spin and charge separately.

-- Assistant Professor, Physics, Cornell University, 2020
+- Assistant Professor, Physics, Cornell University, 2020-present

 - Moore Foundation Fellow, Massachusetts Institute of Technology (MIT), 2016-2019.